Entertainment & Special Event Insurance — Kelly Insurance Group

 INSURANCE

-From sold-out arenas to intimate private shows, from multi-day urban music festivals to one-night promotional events — Kelly Insurance Group has been insuring hip hop and rap concerts for over 40 years.
-We understand this genre, its unique risk profile, and the insurance markets that actually write it.
-We've placed coverage for some of the biggest names in the hip hop artist community.
-We can turn around a quote for your show in as little as one business day.
+From sold-out arenas to intimate private shows, from multi-day urban music festivals to one-night promotional events — Kelly Insurance Group has been placing entertainment and special event coverage since 1957, and our agency has insured numerous concerts involving some of the biggest names in the hip hop artist community.
+We understand this genre, its distinct risk profile, and the specialty markets that actually write it.
+For many shows we can turn a quote around in as little as one business day.
 Let's get your event covered.

 Club nights to major festival productions